-Being crammed into an uncomfortable seat for hours with not enough leg room and being forced to get far more intimate with my fellow passengers than I'd like is no longer my idea of a good time.
+As being crammed into an uncomfortable seat with no leg room for hours on end and being forced to get far more intimate with my fellow passengers than I'd like is no longer my idea of a good time.

-It all leaves me feeling exhausted when I land at the other end and it can take me days to recover and feel like myself again.
+Which leaves me feeling broken and exhausted when I land at the other end and this can take me days to recover and feel like myself again.

 And it's not just me either.

-In a survey by Spine Universe it was found that 87% of the people they asked said that their back and neck pain became worse after taking a flight.
+As in a survey by Spine Universe it was found that 87% of people said that their back and neck pain became worse after taking a flight.

 But for me my love of travel and seeing the world always wins out.